douglasgreen/outlines/computing/programming_languages/php.md

 6.  **Session Security**:

-    -   It\'s important to manage sessions securely to prevent vulnerabilities like session hijacking.
+    -   It's important to manage sessions securely to prevent vulnerabilities like session hijacking.
 Practices like regenerating session ID (`session_regenerate_id()`) after login and using secure connections (HTTPS) can help enhance session security.

 ##### Setting and Retrieving Cookies